rorywalsh/vscabbage/readme.md

 - **`assets/`** - Static resources and binary files
 - **`examples/`** - Sample Cabbage instruments (CSD files)

-### Property System
+### Widget Property System

-The extension uses a sophisticated property management system to handle the dual representation of widgets:
+The extension uses a property management system to handle the dual representation of widgets:

-**Serialization** - Properties are minimized when saved to the CSD file (only non-default values) **Runtime** - Properties are expanded with all defaults when loaded into the webview
+**Serialization** - Properties are minimized when saved to the CSD file.
+Only non-default values are shown.
+This makes the JSON objects more accessible.
+**Runtime** - Properties are expanded with all defaults when loaded into the webview

-Key concepts:
+Core members of widget class:
-- `widget.props` - Expanded runtime properties with all defaults applied
+- `widget.props` - Expanded runtime properties with all defaults applied - this is the main reference for any widget
-- `widget.originalProps` - Minimized properties from the CSD file (used for reference)
+- `widget.originalProps` - Minimised properties from the CSD file (used for reference when moving data around between internal widgets and the .csd file)
 - `widget.rawDefaults` - Default values for the widget type
-- `widget.serializedChildren` - Minimized children array (preserved through drag operations)
+- `widget.serializedChildren` - Minimised child array (preserved through drag operations)

 ### Data Flow

-1. **Load**: CSD file → Extension parses JSON → Webview instantiates widgets with defaults applied
+1. **Load**: CSD file -> Extension parses JSON -> Webview instantiates widgets with defaults applied and opens webview panel
-2. **Edit**: User modifies widget (property panel, drag, resize) → Webview minimizes props → Extension updates CSD
+2. **Edit**: Users modify widgets (property panel, drag, resize) -> Webview minimizes props -> Extension updates CSD
-3. **Save**: Extension writes minimized JSON to CSD file
-4. **Reload**: CSD file changed → Extension notifies webview → Webview reloads widgets
+3. **Save/Reload**: Extension writes minimized JSON to CSD file -> Extension notifies webview -> Webview reloads widgets

 ### Build and Development